Understanding Direct Traffic in Google Analytics 4 and How to Fix It

 When visitors encounter cookie consent popups, they might navigate away from the landing page before interacting with the popup.
 If they accept cookies after navigating to another page, the original referrer may be lost, leading to direct traffic attribution.

 Solution: Make cookie consent popups prominent and require user interaction before allowing further browsing.
-This can be achieved by using a modal popup that prevents access to the rest of the page until the user has interacted with it.
-Additionally, consider implementing a “sticky” popup that stays visible as the user scrolls.
+You can do this by using a modal popup that blocks access to the rest of the page until the user engages with it.
+Another option is a “sticky” popup that remains visible as the user scrolls, keeping it in sight without being too intrusive

 3. Links in PDFs and Documents